-A vibrant future for Jabiru
+A strong future for Jabiru and Kakadu

 The Northern Territory Government is committed to a strong and sustainable future for Jabiru and is investing $135.5M to help it transition from a mining town to a vibrant and sustainable tourism hub and service centre for Kakadu National Park and the West Arnhem region.